 Needless to say, faulty body mechanics make Cricketers much more prone to lower back injuries than the rest of us.

-Fast bowlers, especially those that are less than 25yrs old, have been found to have more incidences of lower back stress injuries.
+Fast bowlers, especially those that are less than 25 years old, have been found to have more incidences of lower back stress injuries.

 Lower back stress injuries begin with a gradual onset of pain in the lower back, on the opposite side to the bowling arm and need to be thoroughly assessed.